 Installing a new garage door takes a lot of careful consideration, and the type of door you choose will depend on a multitude of factors.
 One major consideration should be the opening and closing action the door perform, as there are a few main methods, each with its own distinct advantages and disadvantages.

-This type of door is one of the oldest on the market.
-Construction will either be one door panel which slides all the way to the side, or two separate panels that slide to either side.
-Requiring no headroom, side sliding doors are a good option for space-constricted setups.
-If aluminum, wood, steel or other lightweight materials will suit your home, side sliding doors are a good choice as they are usually constructed from such materials.
+Side Sliding DoorsThis type of system is one of the oldest ones on the market.
+It will either consist of one door panel which slides all the way to the side, or two separate panels that each slide to a different side.
+Since they require virtually no headroom, side sliding doors can be an excellent choice for homes with a crowded or smaller garage.

-These doors have a very distinctive look, and require more space and calculations than other types of garage doors.
-It will swing up via overhead hinges on the edges to a fully open position, requiring space in front of it equivalent to the arc it will make.
+Swing Up DoorsThese systems have a very distinctive look, and they require more space and calculations than other types of garage doors.
+Their fully open position requires additional space outside of your garage, as these systems swing up via overhead hinges that are located on the edges of your opening.
 This space must be calculated precisely in order to avoid accident or injury.
 With minimal impact on the ceiling, swing up doors are a good choice if you want to avoid the possibility of messing up anything in that regard.

-Roll Up DoorsA number of panels, usually wood, metal or plastic, will make up this type of door.
-It requires an automatic garage opener in order to pull it up the door tracks to a position where it will roll up into a barrel.
-These doors provide fast access to the garage, and are a good choice if space constraint is an issue.
-The need for an overhead garage door opener may, however, pose other difficulties and complications in installation, but once installed it operates smoothly.
+Roll Up DoorsA number of panels, usually wood, metal or fiberglass, will make up this type of door.
+It requires an automatic garage opener in order to pull it up the tracks to a position where it will roll up like a carpet.
+These systems provide relatively fast access to the garage and can be a really great choice if space constraint is an issue, or if your garage doesn't have a lot of backroom available.